codr7/libcbs/README.md

 ```

 ## deques
 Deques are value based and allow efficient pushing and popping to both ends by allocating memory in linked blocks.
-Compared to vectors; random access is slightly slower and memory locality worse due to following pointers at block boundaries; on the other hand, pointers to values are stable while pushing.
+Compared to vectors; random access is slightly slower and memory locality worse due to pointer traversal at block boundaries; on the other hand, pointers to values are stable while pushing.

 ```
   #include <cbs/deque.h>